Yamaha Motor Company: 1980s: diversification and innovation

 Another bike that was performance-oriented was the Yamaha RX-Z, introduced in 1985 as a two-stroke naked sport bike, related to the Yamaha RX-135 and Yamaha RD-135, borrowing its chassis and platform.
 Originally equipped with a five speed transmission and a solid front disc brake rotor with rear drum brakes, it was popular in Malaysia and Singapore.
 After a few years on the market, the engine was upgraded with the installation of a six-speed transmission, together with a newer instrument panel and handlebar switches, as well as a cross-drilled front disc brake rotor, while the rear remained with the drum brakes.
 The design was unchanged until it was updated in 2004, with the rear lights being borrowed by the Yamaha Y125Z and a new headlight.
 It was also installed with a catalytic converter, which reduced its horsepower to 19bhp.
 However, the maximum torque remained unchanged but the low-end torque was improved compared to the early models.
 Some owners of the earlier RX-Z motorcycles may have problems during take-off because the engine tends to stall when an inexperienced rider tries to take off in the first gear.
 However, the problem was resolved in the new model.
 In Malaysia, this bike was associated with street racers and was featured in many Malay movies.
 In 2011, after 26 years, it was discontinued.

 The 1990s: Performance bikes and a spin-off brand

-In 1998 Yamaha marketed a 1000cc four cylinder road bike called the YZF 'R1', this model introduced a new style of gearbox design which shortened the overall length of the motor/gearbox case, to allow a more compact unit.
+In 1998 Yamaha marketed a 1000 cc four cylinder road bike called the YZF 'R1', this model introduced a new style of gearbox design which shortened the overall length of the motor/gearbox case, to allow a more compact unit.
 This, in turn allowed the motor to be placed in the frame further forward, designed to improve handling in a short wheel-based frame.

 In 1995, Yamaha announced the creation of Star Motorcycles, a new brand name for its cruiser series of motorcycles in the American market.
 In other markets, Star motorcycles are still sold under the Yamaha brand.
 This was an attempt to create a brand identity more closely aligned with the cruiser market segment, one of the largest and most lucrative in the US.